01 of 18

 After the trims are applied you can begin to experiment with finishes.
 We've begun with a layer of "Paloma" Chalk Paint ™ a soft mauve grey shade painted in the interior of the cabinet and behind the detailed trims.
 We're not sure how defined we want the trim yet, so we've applied a bit of gilding using clear acrylic finish mixed with Jacquard Pearl Ex Pigments.
 When applying paint to the trims, make sure you don't obscure the detail lines with thick globs of paint.

 The photo shows how well the paints cover the existing finishes.
-If you can, use a paint which covers in a single coat in a thin layer.
+If you can, use paint which covers in a single coat in a thin layer.
 This will help keep the detail of your piece crisp.

-Although we chose to use a 'painted' finish which is easily applied over any material, you could easily use one of the classic painted furniture finishes, or a faux mahogany, granite or marble finish on all or part of your miniature.Continue to 12 of 18 below.
+Although we chose to use a 'painted' finish which is easily applied over any material, you could easily use one of the classic painted furniture finishes, or faux mahogany, granite or marble finish on all or part of your miniature.Continue to 12 of 18 below.

 12 of 18

-Add a Second Accent Color to Your Reworked Furniture Piece
+Add a Second Accent Color

 To bring out the details on our cabinet, we chose to add a second paint color, Annie Sloan's French Linen, which is a dark taupe.
 The color pattern is planned based on the interior color, with the door trim giving a contrast.
 Once those lines are chosen, the other trim colors fall into place on the front of the cabinet.